 Lubna Ali’s practice draws upon her Islamic heritage and explores her sense of self as a British Muslim.
-She uses her knowledge of traditional Islamic geometry and combines with her interest of minimalist art to create works on paper.
+She uses her knowledge of traditional Islamic geometry and combines it with her interest of minimalist art to create works on paper.
 Her work represents spirituality and sacredness through the repetition of patterns as this brings forward the concept of unity and devoutness in the Islamic culture.
 She aims to refresh the current narrative of British Muslim identity by openly discussing the issues affecting the Muslim community.
 Ali’s practice is primarily print based.

 Lubna Ali is a Manchester based artist.
 She achieved a BA Hons degree in Visual Arts from the University of Salford in 2017, winning a graduate scholarship and a studio at Hot Bed Press.
 Since then, she has exhibited at the New Adelphi Gallery, PS Mirabel, GK gallery, Salford Museum and Art gallery, and has work in the collection of Torino Graphic Days as part of the international festival in Turin, Italy.
-She undertook a 6-month residence at The Whitworth Art Gallery where she curated and exhibited in a pop -up exhibition.
-She is currently working towards a commissioned exhibition for Salford Museum and Art gallery and is also working closely with the British council to help facilitate a cultural heritage project in the arts.
-She is also a member of the print collective Rhubarb & Custard.
+She undertook a 6-month residency at The Whitworth Art Gallery where she curated and exhibited in a group exhibition, ‘After Twilight’.
+She is also founder and member of the print collective Rhubarb & Custard.

 Diamond Rug Screenprint Edition of 1 75 x 55cm 2018 £250 (framed) Pay with Paypal